Jan 30 - Mar 6, 2025

 The instructor is returning the income she receives from this course to the guest speakers in reciprocity.
 Class participants are invited to contribute to the guest speakers’ work with Native Alaska Resilience Circles and Spearitwurx as well.

-This course will run from January 30 - March 6, 2025, with classes taking place on Thursdays from 5 - 6:30 pm PT (PT).
-Classes will be held via Zoom, and recordings of each class will be available for registrants not able to attend a class here and there.
+This course runs from January 30 - March 6, 2025, with live classes held Thursdays from 5 - 6:30 pm PT via Zoom.
+Recordings will be available for registrants who miss a session.

 WHAT YOU'LL LEARN & EXPERIENCE